timbo-rafa/distributed_cache/README.md

 Couchbase default ejection policy for persistent storage is `valueOnly`, which keeps only keys in memory.
 With that in mind, memory eviction uses a simplified version of LRU, [not recently used (NRU)](https://docs.couchbase.com/server/4.1/architecture/db-engine-architecture.html#not-recently-used-nru-items).

 ## Future Improvements

 1. Fine-grained credentials
 2. Geolocation processing
-3. Add container-orchestration system (kubernetes)
-4. Non-default cb port
+3. Non-default cb port
-5. `settings.py` for cache_couchbase
+4. `settings.py` for cache_couchbase
-6. Check if node is up before returning closest
+5. Check if node is up before returning closest
-7. Select fastest ping db cluster instead of closest (?)
+6. Select fastest ping db cluster instead of closest (?)